The Cross Has the Final Word: Critical reception

-Jonathan Andre of 365 Days of Inspiring Media in gave a positive review of the song.
+Jonathan Andre of 365 Days of Inspiring Media gave a positive review of the song.

 Commercial performance

 "The Cross Has the Final Word" debuted at No. 45 on the US Hot Christian Songs chart dated May 6, 2017.

 Music videos

 The audio video of "The Cross Has the Final Word" showcasing the single artwork was released by Cody Carnes on February, 24, 2017, to YouTube.
 The live music video of the song, performed by Cody Carnes, was also published on the same day.
 The lyric video of the song was published on March 10, 2017, on Cody Carnes' YouTube channel.